benharri/benhh.com/blogposts/rnc-day-one.md

 However, the enthusiasm for Trump was not as strong as expected.
 The emphasis was placed on bashing Hillary, rather than promoting a Trump presidency.
 It makes sense, as it's very hard to promote a candidate who has nothing to offer.

 The scene downtown has also been more peaceful than expected.

+Any mention of Hillary Clinton's name

+"goodness of his heart"
+"a man who knows how to get things done"
+"a man who says what he means and means what he says" "Make America America again"